Unionists

 I would support them all the way.

-But this 17th century religious triumphalism is utterly alienating.
+But 17th century religious triumphalism is just alienating.

 Unionists must abandon any taint of ethnic or religious supremacy,